freyfogle/freyfogle.github.io/_posts/2019-02-12-saas-lunch.md

 ---

-As aannounced in [my 2019 goals](/post/goals-for-2019), one of the things I wanted to work on this year was creating more of a community around bootstrapping SaaS founders here in Barcelona.
+As announced in [my 2019 goals](/post/goals-for-2019), one of the things I wanted to work on this year was creating more of a community around bootstrapping SaaS founders here in Barcelona.
 I love my company, but working remotely can be a bit lonely at times, and the few times I've met up with other micro- or boostrapping- SaaS founders (as